 Grass looking greener in Devon?
 Don't make a move until you've read our insider tips from the property pros on where's hot and how to make it work for you.

 Living the Devon dream has never looked so appealing, with beaches, moors and tranquil woodlands on our doorstep, plus value for money if you know where to look.

 When I moved here from the South East with my husband and toddler sixteen years ago, where to move was made easier by the fact he had family here.
 Even so, having since discovered so many gorgeous areas to live, I sometimes wish I’d known more about the county beforehand.

 Looking to make the leap yourself?
-Ed and Grace Jephson of Stacks Property Finders to the rescue!
+Ed Jephson of Stacks Property Finders to the rescue!
 He’s a dogged homes-hound with his finger on the pulse of what’s on the South Hams, Dartmoor and North Devon market (sometimes before it’s on the market) thanks to a bulging little black book of agents and insider know-how.
-What’s more, the pair know what they’re talking about as they made the move themselves with their young daughter.
+What’s more, he knows what he’s talking about as he’s done it himself, with his wife and young daughter.

 1/ Where’s the best place to start?